xmindltd/xmind-sdk-js/README.md

 ![GitHub package.json version (branch)](https://img.shields.io/github/package-json/v/xmindltd/xmind-sdk-js/master.svg?color=red&label=version)
 ![GitHub](https://img.shields.io/github/license/xmindltd/xmind-sdk-js.svg)

-# xmind-sdk-js

 [The SDK of most popular mind mapping software.](https://www.xmind.net)

-The `xmind-sdk-js` is a library similar with `XMind UI client` that written by typescript and that cloud be used in node.js and browser environments.
+This library is similar to the client of XMind-UI that written by typescript and It could be used in node.js and browser both environments.

 ## Docs